 See Related: Best Road Trips in the USA

 The Hoh Rainforest is one of the largest rainforests in the United States and a must-see for nature lovers making it through the West Coast.
 The NY Times has called it “one of the quietest places on Earth.”

 The total area is 24 miles of gorgeous forest, located within the larger Olympic National Park in Washington.
 The Hoh Rainforest starts at 18113 Upper Hoh Road in Forks.

 Rainfall is estimated at approximately 140 inches per year.
 It’s a rainforest, so that’s precisely what you can expect!
 But remember to pack for it, since many people don’t.

 It’s famous for its hiking trails ranging from basic to more advanced and much longer.
 Rainforest humidity is high, and those with breathing or lung conditions should keep this in mind and prepare by packing essential medications in case of discomfort.
 It’s open 24 hours and all year.

 6. Washington: Mt Rainier

-Mount Rainier is a famous stratovolcano located in Washington, about 59 miles away from Seattle.
-While there have been several eruptions and this is considered an active volcano, it’s also certified safe for visitors.
+Mount Rainier is a famous stratovolcano in Washington, 59 miles from Seattle.
+While there have been several eruptions, and this is considered an active volcano, it’s also certified safe for visitors.